Organizational AI Readiness Guide

 AI Readiness Score

-Evaluate how prepared your organization is for AI adoption using a structured readiness assessment.
+Evaluate how prepared your organization is for AI adoption using a structured readiness assessment that gives you a clearer baseline.

 AI Capability Rollout Framework

-A structured 90-day approach for moving from readiness and guardrails to controlled pilot and responsible expansion.
+A structured 90-day approach for moving from readiness and guardrails into controlled pilot work, measurable capability, and responsible expansion.

 AI for Business